 - Positive Click Engagement

-- A tangible and often audible confirmation that a weight selector has fully and correctly locked into place, crucial for safety and user confidence.
+- A tangible and often audible confirmation that a weight selector has fully and correctly locked into place.
+Crucial for safety and user confidence.

 - Sealed Mechanism

-- An enclosed system designed to prevent contaminants like dust, chalk, and moisture from entering and degrading the internal working parts.
+- An enclosed system designed to prevent contaminants like dust, chalk, and moisture from entering and degrading internal working parts.

 - Warranty as Confidence Metric